-In this study, we modeled species distribution using telemetry data, count data, and a combination of both in an integrated model (referred to hereafter as the integrated model).
-The results from this integrated model should be less biased and more precise.
+When we modeled species distribution combining telemetry data, count data in an integrated model (hereafter referred to as the integrated model), we expected the results from this integrated model to be less biased and more precise (ref Zipkin).
 We observed slightly improved precision when the regression coefficients were similar between the RSF and N-mixture models.
-When the coefficients differed, the values from the integrated model were intermediate, potentially indicating reduced bias.
-For Yellow-legged gulls, the maps from the integrated model closely matched those from count data alone, likely because the count data had abundant non-zero counts, suggesting it contained more information than the telemetry data.
-Conversely, the integrated model sometimes yielded results identical to those of the RSF.
+When the coefficients were different, the values from the integrated model were intermediate, possibly indicating less bias.
+For Yellow-legged gulls, the maps from the integrated model closely matched those from count data alone, likely because the count data had many non-zero counts, suggesting it contained more information than the telemetry data.
+Conversely, the integrated model sometimes produced results identical to those of the RSF suggesting that telemetry data had more weight for this species (Figure x) .

-Our study had a substantial amount of count data from four datasets, which already allowed for accurate estimation of seabird distribution.
-Similarly, telemetry data, although available only for very abundant species, provided significant information.
-The integrated approach would be particularly beneficial for less abundant species, where count data mainly consist of zeros.
-Nevertheless, when both data types are available, using the integrated approach is recommended as s it should help to overcome the different bias associated with each data type.
+Our study had a substantial amount of count data from four datasets, which already allowed an accurate estimation of seabird distribution.
+Similarly, telemetry data, although only available for very abundant species, provided significant information.
+The integrated approach would be particularly beneficial for less abundant species, where count data consist mainly of zeros.
+Nevertheless, when both types of data are available, using the integrated approach is recommended as it should help to overcome the different biases associated with each type of data.

 5 Conclusion

-Seabird vulnerability in the Gulf of Lion increases near the coast and the Camargue region, where the Rhone and other factors drive a high primary productivity.
-Consequently, the proposed zones for the first wind farm fall in highly vulnerable areas for seabirds.
-Further improvement of the work done here would be to include other bird species with the additional data collected in 2024 (e.g. Black-legged kittiwake (Rissa tridactyla), Razorbill (Alca torda)).
-Future work should focus on count data modeled with N-mixture models, potentially benefiting from new model selection and incorporating a zero-inflated structure.
-Integrating telemetry data offers promise, especially if other species like the Mediterranean gull receive equipment.
-Adding other anthropogenic threats in the spatial assessment would be the logical pursuit of this work and would help identify areas where seabird conservation conflicts most with human activities.
+The vulnerability of seabirds in the Gulf of Lion increases near the coast and in the Camargue region, where the Rhône River and other factors drive a high primary productivity.
+As a result, the proposed zones for the first wind farms are in highly vulnerable areas for seabirds.
+A further improvement of the work done here would be to include other bird species with the additional data collected in 2024 (e.g. Black-legged kittiwake (Rissa tridactyla), Razorbill (Alca torda)).
+Future work should focus on count data modeled with N-mixture models, potentially benefiting from new model selection and the inclusion of a zero-inflated structure.
+The integration of telemetry data is promising, especially if other species such as the Mediterranean gull are equipped.Adding other anthropogenic threats to the spatial assessment would be the logical pursuit of this work and would help identify areas where seabird conservation is most in conflict with human activities.

 References